-Kate has presented at local, state, and national conferences on a variety of topics including juvenile competency standards, special education, collaborative interdisciplinary advocacy techniques, and Medicaid regulations impacting child access to healthcare.
-Her primary research interests relate to the intersection of poverty, health and legal advocacy, interdisciplinary approaches to advocacy, and the impact of school disciplinary practices on children with disabilities.
-Kate received her BA in Sociology, magna cum laude, from Beloit College in Beloit, Wisconsin and her JD,
+Professor Mitchell has presented at local, state, and national conferences on a variety of topics including juvenile competency standards, special education, collaborative interdisciplinary advocacy, and Medicaid regulations impacting child access to healthcare.
+Her primary research interests relate to the intersection of poverty, health, and legal advocacy, interdisciplinary approaches to advocacy, and the impact of school exclusionary practices on children with disabilities.
+Professor Mitchell received her BA in sociology, magna cum laude, from Beloit College in Beloit, Wisconsin, and her JD,

 cum laude, from Northwestern University School of Law in Chicago.
 She is admitted to practice law in Illinois, Louisiana, Ohio, and Michigan.